JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 ## Media Response

-- Pages are designed to adjust items in to a column and centrally read as media devices get smaller.
+- All elements are designed to adjust items in to a column as media devices get smaller.
-- Logo and menu text adjusts dependant on the screen size.
-- Maps, all tables, and main images all re-size depandant on the screen.
-Tables and divs have overflow scroll bar options when re-sized.
-- Borders and divs have been placed not to over spill.
+- All headings, paragraph text, the footer, and specialised ids have been reduced to 90% as the screen size is reduced.
-- All headings have been targeted under 800px to algin with the header text.
-As h1 has been used throughout the main body, this was important to reduce at a smaller screen size.

-# MR finds to consider

-- Images on Team, Quotes and Mentions section and some borders for media screen below 360 (Samsung Galaxy 8 size)
-- Hero image - have done the best to object-fill but not background cover.
-The smaller the screen gets, again below 360px, this image begins to cut width.

 Examples: